SgtVincent/RoboScript/grasp_detection/README.md

 This package contains the grasp detection node for the Franka robot with two-finger gripper.
 The node should runs `DetectGrasps`  service and publishes the detected grasp pose in the world frame.

+General notes:

+- We **DISABLED** gripper finger collision in moveit configuration.
+So that moveit api would ignore the collision between objects to grasp and grippers fingers.
+The reason is that, we consider this collision part of the job grasp detection model should handle.

 ## Install GIGA

 Please follow the installation instruction in this [fork of the GIGA](https://github.com/SgtVincent/GIGA).